oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ``Update value``
 ----------------

-Replaces an existing event with an event with matching primary index.
+Replaces an existing event with an event that has a matching primary index.
 If there is not an event with a matching index, the event is inserted.